Main stories

 The LFS defines the working age employment rate as the proportion of the working-age population who are in employment.
 The working age population includes men aged 16-64 and women aged 16-59.

-However, with the onset of the global recession in 2008, the rate fell, and continued falling during 2009, to reach a low point of 72.6 by the middle of 2009.
+With the onset of the global recession in 2008 (the ‘Great Recession’), the employment rate fell, and continued falling during 2009, to reach a low point of 70.1 by the end of 2011.
+Economic growth from 2012 onwards increased the employment rate, reaching a record level of 76.1% in July 2019.

 Unemployment